Are you a business enterprise venturing into the market for the first time?

 DEMO, TEST DRIVE WITH A PROTOTYPE

-You can ask questions regarding- the tools and techniques being used, and whether they are apt for your software; customized features; whether it can also be used offline or not, how is it different from the ones being offered by its competitors, etc.
+You can ask questions regarding- the tools and techniques being used, whether they are apt for your software; customized features; whether it can also be used offline or not, how it is different from the ones being offered by its competitors, etc.